mmistakes/minimal-mistakes/_pages/programme.md

 * *Grab Bag, Summary and topics to discuss*
 * Lecturer: Fabio Bonsignorio
 * Guest lecture by Rolf Pfeifer:
   * Em.
-Prof. University of Zurich
+Prof. University of Zurich, Zurich, Switzerland
   * *"How the Body Shapes the Way We Think: 10 Years later"*